solana-labs/solana/docs/src/wallet-guide/apps.md

 ### Zelcore Wallet Security
 Zelcore utilizes a username/password schema to derive private keys for all assets.
 Security layers include blockchain-based 2FA PIN, mobile device biometrics, and passphrases to allow users to set up as much or as little security as they like.
 All hashing functions done on-device, and no login/account info is stored nor transmitted off your device.
 The private keys only exist on-device while logged in, upon logging out there is no digital footprint left of your PKs.

+## Huobi Wallet

+[Huobi Wallet](https://www.huobiwallet.io/) is available for download in the Appstore (iOS) and Playstore (Android).
+It is user-friendly, secure and has multi-chain support for tokens and NFTs.

 **Treat your username, password, d2FA PIN, passphrases, etc. with utmost care, just like your private keys.
 Never give these to anyone!**